 The semi-final exam is oral exam.
 The oral exam consists of two theoretical questions (I-II).
-The overall result of the oral exam is based on the two theoretical grades and the lab work grade.
+The overall result of the oral exam is based on the two theoretical grades and the lab work grade but a failed (1) theoretical question results in an overall failed (1) final exam.

 The final exam consists of practical, written and oral part.
 The practical part (lab exam) takes place in the last week of the second semester.
 Passing the lab exam is not a prerequisite to participate on the final exam, but failed lab exam is taken into account in grading the final exam as fail (1) partial grade.
 The written and oral part of the final exam is held on the same day.
 The oral part consists of two theoretical questions (I-II).
+Failed (1) theoretical question results in an overall failed (1) final exam.
 The mathematical average of four or five partial grades (lab grade, written exam grade, two oral exam grades, and lab exam grade) gives the grade of the final exam.